 Why do this problem?

-is useful for recalling and learning all the pairs of numbers with a total of 10 and working out the corresponding subtraction facts.
-The interactive version will help children to remain engaged with the problem as it is easy to use.
-However, for children who are fluent with number bonds to ten will still be challenged as the
+This problem is useful for recalling and learning all the pairs of numbers with a total of 10 and working out the corresponding subtraction facts.
+The novel context is likely to appeal to learners and encourage them to persevere.
+Children who are fluent with number bonds to ten will still be challenged as the

 approach is not obvious, but logical reasoning will help them be more efficient in their search for a solution.
-If using the cards rather than the interactivity, learners will also need to visualise triangles in different orientations in order to solve the problem.
+If using the cards rather than the interactive, learners will also need to visualise triangles in different orientations in order to solve the problem.

 Can you find a different card with that number on it?

-Children who finish quickly could use the cards to make a shape (not necessarily a triangle) where the touching numbers add to $9$ (or $8$ or $11$).
+Leaners could also use the cards to make a shape (not necessarily a triangle) where the touching numbers add to 9 (or 8 or 11).
 Alternatively, they could add their own choice of numbers to blank triangular pieces to create their own activity.